 But changes have been coming to Marysville in the last several years, as it has slowly progressed into a bedroom community of Helena, as well as a summer destination for many who have rehabilitated existing old buildings and built brand new homes.

-Marysville was due for more change, as the high price of gold in in the late 2000’s saw the Drumlummon Mine re-opened, however in the summer of 2013 after the price dropped from it’s peak, the mine stopped operations.
+Marysville was due for more change, as the high price of gold in the late 2000s saw the Drumlummon Mine re-opened, however in the summer of 2013 after the price dropped from its peak, the mine stopped operations.

 Though Marysville has slowly moved on into the 21st century, its old legends and tales persist.
 According to the lore of this old mining camp, there are numerous strange events that take place in the area.
 Locals say that Marysville and the surrounding area is haunted by a number of unearthly spirits which include some ghastly tales.